Dingley Cheltenham VIEW Club

 Dingley Cheltenham VIEW Club was formed in 2017.

-Currently the Club sponsors two Smith Family Learning For Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.
+Currently the Club sponsors seven Smith Family Learning For Life students and is actively involved in fundraising activities to raise donations for The Smith Family programs.

 We are always open to new members, so please get in touch today and come and see what it's all about.

 - Meeting Day on 2nd Tuesday each month at 10am

 - Francine: 0419 309 931

 Keep up to date with what is happening around the club.

 The year is well underway and post COVID we have seen an increase in our membership.

 We are a small but active club, and are proud to say we sponsor seven Learning for Life students via our partnership with The Smith Family.
 This program supports vulnerable Australian children with their education from Primary school though to Tertiary Education, providing guidance and financial support for the duration of their education.